MatteoBattilana/WeatherView/README.md

 ```

-It also allow xml customization with the follow attributes:
+It also allows xml customization with the follow attributes:

 ``` Xml
 		app:fadeOutTime="int"
         app:liveTime="int"
         app:startingWeather="{RAIN,SNOW,SUN}"
 ```

+-**liveTime** is the falling time of the single particle.
+After this time the particle stop exist.
+-**fadeOutTime** when liveTime is finished the particle starts to fade out.
+This fade out animation lasts the specified duration.
+-**startingWeather** you can specify the stating weather status but **startAnimation()** MUST BE CALLED.

 ###Screenshot

 A set of screenshot from the demo application.